-Prospective applicants should contact Resources Safety before submitting an application to ensure it is necessary and addresses the subject in the most appropriate manner.
+Prospective applicants should contact the department before submitting an application to ensure it is necessary and addresses the subject in the most appropriate manner.

 The form provided may be used to apply for an exemption, determination or approval.
 It is essential that the items listed are addressed in sufficient detail for the application to be processed and a decision made.
 Additional information may be requested from the applicant if the detail is insufficient.